TianZonglin/UUPhD-Thesis-Latex/README.md

 ├─fontback
-│  ├─Titlepage              // the first side of frontpage │  ├─Titleback              // the second side of frontpage (cover's explanation) │  ├─UU_Titlepage           // the first side of secondpage │  ├─UU_Titleback           // the second side of secondpage (comittee members) │  ├─Dedication         // uu doesn't need this
+│  ├─Titlepage              // the first side of frontpage │  ├─Titleback              // the second side of frontpage (cover's explanation) │  ├─UU_Titlepage           // the first side of next-page │  ├─UU_Titleback           // the second side of next-page (committee members) │  ├─Dedication         // uu doesn't need this
 │  ├─Abstract           // English version, then Detuch version │  ├─Publication        // put your paper list here